Consensys/sidechains-samples/scripts/README-Crosschain.md

 ./gradlew installDist
 ```

-This will skip tests (they take very long) and unpack the distribution file (which will leave the binary at  `build/install/besu/bin/besu`).
+This will skip tests (they take very long) and unpack the distribution file (which will leave the binary at  `sidechains-besu/build/install/besu/bin/besu`).

-### ... and prepare to run the helper scripts
+### Prepare to run the helper scripts

 They are written in JavaScript for coherence with Truffle and such.
 In macOS, it's currently recommended to use Node v10, not the latest v12.
 (Truffle suffers the same issue)